 You know what it feels like, I am sure, when something feels so right and so natural to you.
-Conversely, I’m also sure you have already experienced the opposite: when you felt upset or even angry to have to please someone else or to have to work to another agenda.
+Conversely, I’m also sure you have already experienced the opposite: when you felt upset or even angry to have to please someone else or to have to work toward another agenda.
 Many of us go through life without taking the time to identify what really matters to us.
 Not identifying your work values will diminish your chances of ultimately being satisfied with your career or job.
 See why it is imperative to identify your core career values that can be key to clarifying your career path.

 1- If you don’t know who you are, you can’t really be true to yourself.